dataandsignal/jazzchat_wp_plugin/readme.txt

 In commercial ("advantage") package you can have as many agents as you want (paying per agent monthly).

 == Screenshots ==

+1. Chat widget displayed on the web page, when the domain is online (there are some agents logged into the domain).
+2. Chat widget displayed on the web page, when the domain is offline and configured to offer email (there is no agents logged into the domain).
+3. Domain can be configured to show various events and notifications.
+Here the info is displayed because agent opened this conversation in agent's panel (indicates agent's focus, configurable).
+4. Here agent typing indication is displayed, as agent is typing something.
+5. Conversation.
+Agent's details may be displayed (name, brief overview, picture) if configured.
+6. Conversation with enabled audio and video call (menu).

 == Changelog ==